mkbodanu4/aprs-stations-status-monitor-backend/README.md

 ## Installation

-1. Upload code to your VPN or server
+1. Upload code to your VPS or server
 2. Update *configuration.yaml* file with your own configuration
 3. Update *assmd.service* file with the proper path to the installation folder.
 4. Copy *assmd.service* file to systemd folder (*/etc/systemd/system/*)